ubc-library-rc/intro-mapbox/content/clustering-data.md

 ---
 # Build a Cluster Map of Vancouver Parks

 Now that you are familiar with the boilerplate code and how it works, the next step is adding and styling data of our own.
 Below is a preview of the web map we will create using the boilerplate as a basemap.
-(Zoom in on the iframe for map to appear)

 <iframe src="./cluster-map.html" style="width: 100%; height: 500px; border:none;"></iframe>
 <!-- https://github.com/ubc-library-rc/intro-mapbox/blob/5b582ed327ce2fb6a4a04db4e26ddb6baa819271/content/cluster-map.html -->